kitsunin-dev/crypto/README.md

-# Cryptographer (ver.
-0.1)
+# Cryptographer GUI
-This is a desktop application for encrypting messages with different ciphers made with Qt/C++.
+This is a desktop application for encrypting and decrypting messages with classical ciphers made with C++/Qt.
 So far, the following ciphers have been implemented in the application:
 1. Atbash
 2. Caesar
 3. Playfair
 4. Vigenère

-Right now, only the encryption function is available.
-Decryption will be added later.

 Example of encrypting a message using Playfair's cipher: